|

 Import Quotas are always set by international shipping COMMODITY (1) and COUNTRY (2).

-Import Quotas can encourage or discourage the amount of internationally shipping goods that importing to the USA.
+Import Quotas can encourage or discourage the amount of internationally shipping goods imported to the USA.

 Two types of import quotas in international shipping:

-Importers can submit an import quota entry on the day when the quota is opened.
+Importers can submit an import quota entry when the quota is opened.
 Either:

 Import Quota entry in international shipping can be submitted through ABI (Automated Broker Interface) or ACH (Automated Cleaners House).